awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 Install the Amazon EFS CSI driver using Helm or a manifest\.

 **Important**
 The following steps install the 1\.3\.2 version of the driver, which requires a 1\.17 or later cluster\.
-If you're installing the driver on a cluster that is earlier than version 1\.17, you need to install version 1\.1 of the driver\.
+If you're installing the driver on a cluster that's earlier than version 1\.17, you need to install version 1\.1 of the driver\.
 For more information, see [Amazon EFS CSI driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) on GitHub\.
 Encryption of data in transit using TLS is enabled by default\.
 Using [encryption in transit](http://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/), data is encrypted during its transition over the network to the Amazon EFS service\.
 To disable it and mount volumes using NFSv4, set the `volumeAttributes` field `encryptInTransit` to `"false"` in your persistent volume manifest\.
 For an example manifest, see [Encryption in Transit example](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/examples/kubernetes/encryption_in_transit/specs/pv.yaml) on GitHub\.

 ------